tytydraco/yessleep/out/Stained_Glass.md

 The federal compliance demand didn’t come with a price tag or a demand for a quiet settlement.
 It just arrived on a single sheet of heavy stock paper left squarely on my desk when I was out of the room:

 "We know about the federal violations regarding the subsidiary routing logs.
 No money.
-Just sit down with us in the forty foot mahogany conference room."
+Just sit down with us in the Mojave T conference room."

-As the CEO of a multi billion dollar infrastructure firm, people usually pay me to make compliance disappear, or they threaten me with indictments.
+As the CEO of a multi billion dollar infrastructure firm, I usually pay people to make compliance disappear, or they threaten me with indictments.
 But this was different.
 There was a sickening, clinical weight to it that bypassed my security detail entirely.

 When I walked into the forty foot mahogany conference room on top of the building, the heavy oak doors clicked shut behind me with the finality of a submarine hatch.

 He was already sitting at the far end of the vast, polished table.
 He didn't look like a federal investigator or an executive.
-He just looked like a regular guy, with black, slick back hair, and a cheap no point to prove smile.
+He just looked like a regular guy, with black, slick back hair, and a cheap no point to prove smile, which would vanish much sooner than later.
 He wore a wrinkled, cheap suit that looked like he'd slept in it for a week.
 On the blotter in front of him sat a styrofoam container of greasy diner food, cold fries swimming in a pool of congealed grease.

 He didn't greet me.
 He didn't tell me to sit.
 He just slowly, deliberately picked up a lukewarm piece of food, bit into it, and stared at me.